maldoinc/wireup/docs/pages/integrations/django.md

 **Features:**

-* Automatically decorate views.
+* Automatically decorate views
+    * Removes the need for `@container.autowire`.
 * Expose Django configuration in the container's parameters.

 ## Installation

-To install the integration, add `WireupMiddleware` to the list of middlewares and define a setting `WIREUP_SERVICE_MODULES` containing a list of modules with application services.
+To install the integration, add `WireupMiddleware` to the list of middlewares and define a new "WIREUP" setting.

 This will automatically register settings as parameters with the same name, perform autowiring in views and [warmup the container](../optimizing_container.md).